18F/18f.gsa.gov/_posts/2015-03-31-focus-on-accessibility.md

 Improving accessibility and 508 awareness is one of our ongoing goals.
 In support of this goal, today we hosted [a11yhack](https://18f.github.io/hackathons/a11yhack/), a website accessibility hackathon.
 The hackathon centered on three main activities, including:

-* general project collaboration
+* General project collaboration
-* reviews of different websites (including tips for improving accessibility)
+* Reviews of different websites (including tips for improving accessibility)
-* accessibility-focused talks hosted by guest speakers
+* Accessibility-focused talks hosted by guest speakers

 The event organizers’ goal was to channel the experience, creativity, and resourcefulness of hackathon attendees to generate new methods of improving websites’ accessibility.